Home for Global Students

 • Middle 50% ACT Composite: 33-34

-Northwestern’s acceptance rate has consistently hovered around 7.5%.
-The university emphasizes a holistic review and offers a binding Early Decision option, which accounts for a significant portion of its incoming class.
-Northwestern notably enrolls “approximately 50% of our incoming freshman class from early decision”.
+Northwestern has the lowest admission rate among colleges.
+The university emphasises a holistic review and offers a binding Early Decision option, which accounts for a significant portion of its incoming class.
+Northwestern notably enrols “approximately 50% of our incoming freshman class from early decision”.
 This high percentage of Early Decision (ED) admits indicates that a substantial portion of their class is filled before the Regular Decision (RD) round even begins.

 Swarthmore College